srb49/fast-api/README.md

 # FastAPI

-This repository contains simple FastAPI projects:
+This repository contains some FastAPI projects:

 - `main.py`: FastAPI starter application with an example endpoint.
 - `calculator.py`: A basic calculator API that supports addition, subtraction, multiplication, and division.